STAYC

 STAYC (/ˈsteɪsi/; Korean: 스테이씨; RR: Seuteissi, acronym for Star to a Young Culture) is a South Korean girl group formed by High Up Entertainment.
-The group is composed of six members: Sumin, Sieun, Isa, Seeun, Yoon, and J. They debuted on November 12, 2020, with the release of their debut single album Star to a Young Culture.
+The group is composed of six members: Sumin, Sieun, Isa, Seeun, Yoon, and J. Mainly produced by K-pop duo Black Eyed Pilseung, they debuted on November 12, 2020, with the release of their debut single album Star to a Young Culture.
+From September 2023 to March 2024 they embarked on their first world tour.

 Name

 The group's name, STAYC, is an acronym for "Star to a Young Culture", and is meant to "reflect the act's aim of dominating pop culture".

 History

 2016–2019: Pre-debut

 Sieun was well-known prior to debut as both the daughter of veteran singer Park Nam-jung, and for her roles in dramas such as The Good Wife, Queen for Seven Days, and The Crowned Clown.
 She won the Youth Acting Award in 2018 SBS Drama Awards for her role in Still 17.

 Seeun was known as an actress, appearing in shows like The Guardians and Circle.

 Prior to debut, STAYC was known as "High Up Girls", named after their company, High Up Entertainment.
-The members, along with unsuccessful trainees Chang Chien-chien ("Lydia") and Kim Min-jung, were featured in the YouTube Originals docuseries K-Pop Evolution during the last few months of their training before debut.